Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Neutron Decay Rate

 We do not expect that the short distance Coulomb correction between electron and proton, the proton recoil, nucleon size correction etc. are modified in the cosmic plasma.
 Thus we adapt the factor $\mathcal{F}$ into our calculation at finite $T$ and use the following neutron decay rate in the cosmic plasma

-In Fig.~\ref{LifeWeinberGFig}, we show the ratio of the neutron lifetime in a cosmic plasma, $\tau_n$, to its vacuum value, $\tau_n^0$, as a function of plasma temperature $T$ for three different values of the Weinberg angle, $s_\mathrm{W}$.
+In Fig.~\ref{LifeWeinberGFig}, we show the ratio of the neutron lifetime in a cosmic plasma, $\tau_n$, to its vacuum value, $\tau_n^0$, as a function of plasma temperature $T$ for three different values of the Weinberg angle, $s^2_\mathrm{W}$.
+The values shown bracket the spread of current experimental determinations of $s^2_\mathrm{W}$.
 The curves indicate that at high temperatures, the neutron lifetime increases significantly relative to vacuum value due to Fermi blocking effects from the surrounding background.
-As the temperature decreases towards BBN range, the ratio approaches a constant value, converging to the respective vacuum lifetime.
-Larger values of $s_\mathrm{W}$ generally correspond to longer neutron lifetimes, while smaller values lead to shorter lifetimes.
-This result demonstrates that even a modest variation in the electro-weak mixing angle can substantially influence neutron decay rates in the primordial plasma universe conditions, exceeding the effect of Pauli blocking.
+As the temperature decreases towards edge of BBN epoch, the ratio approaches a constant value, converging to the respective vacuum lifetime.
+Larger values of $s^2_\mathrm{W}$ generally correspond to longer neutron lifetimes, while smaller values lead to shorter lifetimes.
+Within the empirically motivated $s^2_\mathrm{W}$ range shown, the modification of $\tau_n$ exceeds the beam-bottle discrepancy by a significant factor.
+This result demonstrates that even a modest variation in the electro-weak mixing angle can substantially influence neutron decay rates in the primordial plasma Universe conditions, exceeding the effect of Pauli blocking.

-We also note the zero-temperature limits, corresponding to the vacuum lifespan we studied in Section~\ref{nlifetime}: The near one percent effect between beam and bottle methods is significantly smaller compared to effects shown.
-Consequently, some of the discrepancies observed between neutron lifetime measurements in laboratory experiments could arise from a tiny variation in the value of $s_\mathrm{W}$ generated by experimental environments.
+We also note the zero-temperature limits, corresponding to the vacuum lifespan studied in Section~\ref{nlifetime}: the near one-percent difference between beam and bottle methods is significantly smaller than the spread shown above.
+We question, without claiming any direct evidence, the possibility that some part of the laboratory $\tau_n$ scatter could arise from a small environmental variation of $s^2_\mathrm{W}$.
+This is not as an established conclusion but a motivation for further study.